pubnub/pubnub-mcp-server/resources/sdk_docs/unity_mobile-push.md

 ```
 1

 ```

 ### Returns

 AuditPushChannelProvisions() returns PNPushListProvisionsResult with:
-- Channels: List<string> of channels with push notifications enabled.
+- Channels: List<string>.
+Channels with push notifications enabled.

 ## Remove a device from push notifications channels

 Disable mobile push notifications on a set of channels.

 ### Method(s)

+Use the following method(s) in the Unity SDK:

 ```
 `1pubnub.RemovePushNotificationsFromChannels()